cdl-geneseo/geneseo-dictionary/S/Selfie.md

 # Selfie

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Selfie

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Noun that refers to a picture that is taken of the user, by the user.
 Made popular by Snapchat.  &quot;OMG, you look so cute take a selfie with me&quot;.
 Romig, S-Z, 2015.